-The Local Economic Community Plan (LECP) is the primary tool for delivering actions from national regional strategies at a local level.
-It is designed to integrate actions and initiatives related to economic and community development in Tipperary into a single unified strategy. strategy conforms with Regional Spatial and Economic Strategy for the Southern Region.
+The Local Economic and Community Plan (LECP) is a tool for delivering actions from national and regional strategies at a local level.
+It is designed to integrate actions and initiatives related to economic and community development in Tipperary into a single unified strategy.
+The strategy conforms with the Regional Spatial and Economic Strategy for the Southern Region.